 Incorporated bodies (e.g. private companies) can nominate a verifying officer who may certify signatories to any accounts opened by the body.
 Although the verifying officer must be identified in accordance with normal requirements, certified signatories do not require further identification by NAB.

-Special provisions also apply to isolated area Aborigines and Torres Strait Islanders and recent arrivals in Australia.
-You may wish to visit your nearest branch or contact us directly for further details.
+Special identification provisions also apply to isolated area Aborigines and Torres Strait Islanders and recent arrivals in Australia.
+You may wish to visit your nearest NAB branch or contact us directly for further details.

 New business customers

-If the business is incorporated in the U.S. you will be asked to provide your Employer Identification Number (EIN).
-Business customers who are financial institutions will also need to provide their Global Intermediary Identification Number (GIIN) or other FATCA exemption status.
-If the business has any controlling persons who are U.S citizens or tax residents, you will be asked to provide their Tax Identification Number (TIN) or Social Security Number.
+If the business is incorporated in the U.S. you'll be asked to provide your Employer Identification Number (EIN).
+Business customers who are non-U.S. financial institutions will also need to provide their Global Intermediary Identification Number (GIIN) or other FATCA exemption status.
+If the business has any controlling persons who are U.S citizens or U.S. tax residents, you may be asked to provide their Taxpayer Identification Number (TIN) or Social Security Number.